Slack for Customer Support: Where It Breaks and How Teams Fix It

 2. Ensure every conversation gets a dedicated owner

-Once Slack conversations are in your helpdesk queue, the next step is making sure every one of them gets picked up.
+Once Slack conversations are in your help desk queue, the next step is making sure every one of them gets picked up.
 In Hiver Omni, every incoming Slack conversation gets an owner automatically, based on how your inbox is configured:

 • Round robin — conversations are distributed evenly across the team.
 You can set a cap on how many conversations each agent can hold at once.
 Once someone hits their limit, new conversations skip to the next available team member.